Table of Contents:

 Abuse and neglect have other serious ramifications.
 The behavioral flaws arising from inappropriate rearing can threaten cats’ lives because affected cats do not know how to respond appropriately to different situations.

-How To Rehabilitate an Abused Cat
+How to Rehabilitate an Abused Cat

-First of all, don’t expect things to turn around overnight and do not have too high expectations for the final result.
+First of all, don’t expect things to turn around overnight and do not have high expectations for the final result.
 It often takes a year to transform a reclusive, abused cat into a family-friendly companion.
 Even so, do not expect a miracle: You are unlikely to achieve complete resolution of the issues.
 Previously abused pets can become accepting of their human family members but making them into well-rounded social successes is an almost impossible task.

 - Make your cat feel needed and loved